rupndrsingh/svn-enforcer/README.md

 # svn-enforcer
-A script that can be deployed via cron on servers to regularly inform dev teams on changes and conflicts via email.
+Code deployed on some environment can sometimes be different with the code stored in a repository of a version control system such as svn.
+This script can be used to automatically resolve such differences and report remaining conflicts via email.
+In addition, it can be used share some basic stats on the contributers such as the number of commits they have made and their latest commit.